A Guide to Psychology and its

 The attempt to “be in control” of anything actually causes “stress.”

 Consequently, the best way to cope with change is to get used to “letting go”—letting go of arousal by trusting in intuitive and creative processes greater than your conscious thinking.
-It’s a bit like Luke Skywalker, in Star Wars, deciding to turn off the computer to let something greater than logic guide him.
+It’s a bit like Luke Skywalker, in Star Wars, deciding to switch off the computer to let something greater than logic guide him.

 So remember: you should always be “pilot in command,” even if you’re never in control of anything.